ceurws/ceur-make/README.md

 * [the index.html file] [3] (via `make`, or specifically `make ceur-ws/index.html`)
 * [the copyright form] [4] (via `make`, or specifically `make copyright-form.txt`)
-* a LaTeX table of contents to help with generating an all-in-one PDF version of the proceedings (via `make`, or specifically `make toc.tex`)
+* a LaTeX table of contents to help with generating an all-in-one PDF version of the proceedings (via `make`, or specifically `make toc.tex`).
+The all-in-one PDF is assumed to have the name `proc.pdf`.
 * a BibTeX database (via `make`, or specifically `make ceur-ws/temp.bib`).
 This file will need manual post-processing; please read on below.
 * a ZIP archive for upload to CEUR-WS.org (via `make zip`)

 #### Manually adapting index.html ####

 Some features of the [a CEUR-WS.org index.html template] [3] are not yet supported by ceur-make and will require manual adaptation.
 This includes the distinction between regular papers and “AUX” papers, which are not to be indexed in publication databases.

+“Joint volume” proceedings comprising papers from multiple workshops also require manual work.
+See [Vol-1010](http://ceur-ws.org/Vol-1010/) as an example for such a volume; however be aware that the [index.html template] [3] has changed meanwhile, i.e. you should not literally copy source code from old tables of content.

 If your editors have FOAF profiles, please consider manually adding `resource="foaf-profile"` in addition to `href="homepage"` for each editor.